prestleyheightstownhomes/blog/content/posts/board-members-2021.md

   - /board/
 ---

-*Revised May 20, 2021.*
+*Revised May 28, 2021.*

 Per the announcement made during the annual meeting, we have a newly elected member of our board of directors.
-Likewise, an appointment was made to fill the seat vacated by a prior board member.
+Likewise, an appointment was made to fill the seat vacated by a prior board member, and titles have been determined.
 The list of board members for this term is now:

- * Matt Condio
+ * Matt Condio - Vice President
- * Brian Finn (newly elected)
+ * Brian Finn - Secretary (newly elected)
- * Benn Linger
+ * Benn Linger - President
  * Robb Williamson
  * Max Nogay (board appointed)

-The board has not yet met to choose officers / titles.

 Brian would like to share the following message: